-The more organized and thorough you can be in your receipt gathering, the better (whether you hire a business services provider or not).
-You can simplify the bookkeeping task by following six simple practices that will translate into higher profit with less hassle.
+The more organized and thorough you can be in your receipt gathering, the better – whether you hire a business services provider or not.
+You can simplify the bookkeeping for your trucking company by following these 11 simple practices that will translate into higher profit with less hassle.

 1. Save every receipt, no matter how insignificant the charge seems.

 Why “tip” the taxman?
 You want to be able to deduct as many legitimate costs as possible.
 Keep an envelope in your truck for collecting receipts, or use the dedicated folders on your computer or in a cloud for e-receipts.
-Use the folders for your monthly profit-and-loss statements, as well as accurate quarterly tax estimates.
+Use the folders for your monthly profit-and-loss statements and accurate quarterly tax estimates.